 With vast numbers of people living in coastal areas and on waterways, it was only a matter of time before a car and a watercraft were combined.
 Four companies have tackled the challenge in four entirely different ways.
 The Gibbs Aquada is a high-speed amphibian, can top 160 kmh on land and 50 kmh on water, and takes six seconds to transform from sportscar to jetboat.
 Conceived for a waterside lifestyle such as Sydney, Cannes or Miami, the British-built Aquada is powered by a 175hp V6 engine with an auto transmission linked to the fully-enclosed jet propulsion system.
 Getting into the water is as simple as driving down a boatramp and pushing the button - the accelerator becomes the throttle and the jet propulsion takes over.

-« Back to Four New Amphibious Vehicles
+Read the full article: Four New Amphibious Vehicles